-Lindsey Malone began her seventh year coaching the pentathlon, heptathlon, decathlon and jumps for the CU Track and Field team in the fall of 2013.
+Lindsey Malone began her ninth year coaching the pentathlon, heptathlon, decathlon and jumps for the CU Track and Field team in the fall of 2015.

 During the outdoor season, Jones placed second in the high jump at the 2013 Pac-12 Championships, clearing 7-2 ½, and competed at the NCAA Championships.
 Torres, Beemer and Mayden scored in the heptathlon which continued CU’s streak of being the highest scoring women’s multi team in the Pac-12 for the past three championship meets.